cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 To get the benefits from Full Text Indexing (FTI), you should already be familiar with the basics of using Cloudant.

+### Overview

 There are four basic steps to work with FTI:

-1. Create a database, or use an existing database, as usual.
+1. Create a database, or use an existing database.
 2. Create a text index.
-3. Add content, as usual.
+3. Add content.
 4. Search for the content.

 <div id="step02"></div>